natebarksdale/natebarksdale.github.io/src/content/blog/2008-10-17-the-epic-of-the-universe-the-ballad-they-sing-in-the-streets.md

 description: A beautiful reflection on the interplay of life and eternity from Marilynne Robinson's _Gilead_.
 emoji: 🌌
 tags:
+  - ✍️ Literature
-  - 🌍 World
+  - ✝️ Spirituality
-  - ⏳ Time
+  - ⚰️ Cemeteries
-  - 🎶 Ballads
+  - 🌌 Dystopias
 haiku: |
   Eyes wide in wonder,
   Mortality's sweet embrace,